nepi-engine/nepi_setup/NEPI_DOCKER_BUILD.md

 ################################################################
 ### NEPI Docker Container Build Instructions

-You can run the following NEPI container build steps either directly on a NEPI Host device, or on a netork connected Linux Ubuntu PC for NEPI development.
+**NOTE:**  You can run the following NEPI container build steps either directly on a NEPI Host device, or on a netork connected Linux Ubuntu PC for NEPI development.

-**NOTE:**  For the PC build option, you will first need to configure your PC for NEPI development.
+For the PC build option, you will first need to configure your PC for NEPI development.
-See the NEPI Development PC Setup instructions at [here](NEPI_DEV_PC_SETUP.md)
+See the NEPI Development PC Setup instructions at [here](NEPI_DEV_PC_SETUP.md).

+**NOTE:**  At the end of each of the following sections, the NEPI container at that state will be committed.
+If you run into any issues during one of the sections, can restart it from the beginning which will use the last steps committed container image.

 ################################################################
 ### NEPI Base Container Setup

+**RUN THESE STEPS ON A NEPI HOST DEVICE or NEPI DEV PC**

+Clone the NEPI Engine repo on your development system (NEPI Device or NEPI Dev PC):

+    git clone git@github.com:nepi-engine/nepi_engine_ws.git
+    cd nepi_engine_ws
+    git checkout main
+    git submodule update --init --recursive

+Check network connection to the NEPI HOST Device

+    pingn # Ctrl-C to stop

+Deploy the NEPI Source Code to the Device

+    nepidpl

 **RUN THESE STEPS IN THE NEPI HOST**
-Open a terminal on your NEPI Device (or SSH into your NEPI Device from your PC):
+Open a terminal on your NEPI Device (or SSH into your NEPI Device from your NEPI Dev PC using the terminal command 'sshnh')

-Enable internet connection and sync clocks:
+Enable internet connection and sync clocks (password is 'nepi'):

     ninet